Aggressively attacking your warm market list?

 Since my post Sponsoring Family Members and Building for Them came out in the last couple of days, especially the blurb about one’s warm market, I’ve been hit up with emails about what to do with a person’s warm market.
-Well, here’s my answer.
+This how to is entitled “aggressively attacking your warm market” but also doing it the right way Well, here’s my answer.

 First, let me ask you a couple of questions.